PASS: Certified Subset Repair for Classical and Quantum Pairwise Constrained Clustering: q-PCKMeans: A Quantum Pairwise Constrained Clustering Algorithm

 \subsection{Comparison with Classical Heuristic Algorithms}

-We evaluate two variants of \emph{q-PCKMeans} against three widely used constrained-clustering heuristics: COP-KMeans \citep{wagstaff_constrained_2001}, MPCKMeans \citep{bilenko2004integrating}, and PCKMeans \citep{basu_active_2004}.
-Table~\ref{tab:heuristics} (\emph{Performance of classical clustering heuristics with constraints}) reports the sum of squared errors (SSE) together with the fraction of violated constraints (shown in parentheses) in three constraint cases, namely must-link only (ML-only), cannot-link only (CL-only), and both (Both) for each dataset and constraint regime.

-Across datasets, the classical heuristics exhibit the expected trade-off between clustering distortion and constraint satisfaction: PCKMeans/MPCKMeans often reach lower SSE on some instances but at the cost of nonzero violation rates, whereas COP-KMeans enforces constraints when it returns a solution, yet can fail to converge or produce a feasible assignment in certain regimes.
-By contrast, \emph{q-PCKMeans} satisfies all given constraints in our experiments while remaining competitive in SSE, matching or improving upon the heuristics on many datasets despite optimizing over a reduced subset.
+Two variants of \emph{q-PCKMeans} are compared against three widely used constrained-clustering heuristics: COP-KMeans \citep{wagstaff_constrained_2001}, MPCKMeans \citep{bilenko2004integrating}, and PCKMeans \citep{basu_active_2004}.
+Across datasets, penalty-based heuristics such as PCKMeans and MPCKMeans can reduce SSE on some instances but may incur nonzero violation rates, whereas COP-KMeans enforces constraints when it returns a solution but may fail to return in some regimes. q-PCKMeans attains low violation rates and remains competitive in SSE; when the restricted search does not reach feasibility, residual violations are reported under the evaluation protocol.

-To our knowledge, there are no published quantum methods that directly address pairwise-constrained $k$-means; existing NISQ studies focus on unconstrained $k$-means.
-We therefore benchmark against the standard classical heuristics under identical inputs and constraint regimes.
-We omit exact ILP solvers and specialized meta-heuristics because they target materially different formulations and entail unequal computational assumptions relative to the NISQ-oriented setting considered here.
+To our knowledge, there are no published quantum methods that directly address pairwise-constrained \(k\)-means; existing NISQ studies focus on unconstrained \(k\)-means.
+The comparison therefore uses standard classical heuristics under identical inputs and constraint regimes.
+Exact ILP solvers and specialized meta-heuristics are omitted because they target different formulations and entail different computational assumptions relative to the simulation-based NISQ setting considered here.